How to be a Financial Powerhouse – the Powerful Benefits of Compound Interest

 $1,310.79 + $91.76 = $1,402.55

-Using online simple and compounding interest calculators
+Using online compounding interest calculators

 Here’s the funny thing about me, I stink at math.
 Yup, I use a calculator for everything more complicated than counting up to 10 (I use my fingers for that).
 Even back in the day, before cell phones, I carried a calculator around in my handbag.

-Here is a useful online simple & compound interest calculator, which has just enough variables to help you, but not confuse you.
+Here is a useful online simple & compound interest calculator, which has just enough variables to help you but not confuse you.
 Yes, some calculators try and get all fancy with oddball options, but they are unnecessary, so even though these calculators may look simplistic, they are just fine and all that you really need.
-Just make sure you start on the right tab (simple vs compound).

 At the end of the day